(Last updated on August 5, 2024.)

 Multi-Page Output Format

 When the score is exported to PDF or SVG files, multiple pages are output separately if Separate is selected.
-If Combined is selected, pages are combined to one long page (for scrolling on the tablet screen without turning pages).
+If Combined is selected, pages are combined into one long page (for scrolling on the tablet screen without turning pages).

 < Part Settings |^ Index | Layout >